gSchool/mcsp-unit-oop/01-object-oriented-programming/02-this.md

-# `this` Keyword
+# this Keyword

-In previous sections, we used the `this` keyword in our methods but never dove into how it works.
+In the previous section, we used the `this` keyword in our methods but never dove into how it works.
 In this section, we'll explore the `this` keyword in depth.
-Let's start by taking a look at one of the first examples we showed to demonstrate object-oriented programming:
+Let's start by taking a look at one of the first examples we showed to demonstrate object-oriented programming.

 ```js
 const player = {